 'Nonlinear' means here that analytical fitting function depends nonlinearly on varying parameters (fit parameters).
-Linear fitting is a quite simple method, which is based on solving the system of linear equations.
-Unlike linear fitting, nonlinear fitting is performed by iterative algorithm which needs the user to set the initial values of fit parameters.
+Fit procedure iteratively varies the parameters of fit function to minimize the residual sum of squares.
+Nonlinear fitting algorithm needs the user to set the initial values of fit parameters.